ACPAC & Political Action

 ACPAC is overseen by a committee of top executives from small and large agencies in the accounts receivable management industry representing ACA International’s diverse membership throughout the country.
 It provides financial assistance to political candidates who support a sound pro-business philosophy and responsible positions on issues of concern to the accounts receivable management industry.
 ACPAC is bi-partisan, contributing to both Democratic and Republican candidates in the U.S. House of Representatives and United States Senate.
 The PAC does not contribute in connection with U.S. presidential elections.

 To join ACPAC, your company’s chief executive officer or primary ACA International contact must first complete a Solicitation Request Form (SRF).
-A corporation may not approve solicitations by more than one federal PAC in a calendar year.
+A corporation may not approve solicitations by more than one trade association's federal PAC in a calendar year.

 ACPAC – Get Involved Today!